Rex Edward Barney

 - Died August 12, 1997 in Baltimore, MD USA

-Barney later became a well-regarded public address announcer for the Baltimore Orioles, where he served from 1974 to 1997.
-When he died, the Orioles played a game without any announcements in his honor.
+Rex later became the well-regarded public address announcer for the Baltimore Orioles, for whom he served from 1974 to 1997.
+He co-wrote two books, Rex Barney's Thank Youuuu for 50 Years of Baseball and Orioles Memories: 1969-1994.
+When he died on August 12, 1997, the Orioles played their game that night without any announcements in his honor.

 - 15 Wins Seasons: 1 (1948)